 You're coming to the end of your high school studies and suddenly everyone wants to know what you're going to do with your life, most of all you.
-But with more options for postsecondary studies out there than there are condos in Yorkville, figuring out which career path to follow can be a daunting task.
+But with more options for postsecondary studies out there than there are condos in NYC, figuring out which career path to follow can be a daunting task.
 Should you go to university and get your degree?
 Should you go to community college and get a diploma in a trade?
 Should you go to a career institute and get a certificate?
 Should you just start applying for jobs?
 If you're not sure, here are some questions to ask yourself to help you figure it out.

 Do you like school?